typestack/class-validator/README.md

-validator.isIP(str, version); // Checks if the string is an IP (version 4 or 6). validator.isISBN(str, version); // Checks if the string is an ISBN (version 10 or 13). validator.isISIN(str); // Checks if the string is an ISIN (stock/security identifier). validator.isISO8601(str); // Checks if the string is a valid ISO 8601 date. validator.isJSON(str); // Checks if the string is valid JSON (note: uses JSON.parse). validator.isLowercase(str); // Checks if the string is lowercase. validator.isMobilePhone(str, locale); // Checks if the string is a mobile phone number.
+validator.isIP(str, version); // Checks if the string is an IP (version 4 or 6). validator.isISBN(str, version); // Checks if the string is an ISBN (version 10 or 13). validator.isISIN(str); // Checks if the string is an ISIN (stock/security identifier). validator.isISO8601(strict, str); // Checks if the string is a valid ISO 8601 date.
+Use the option strict = true for additional checks for a valid date, e.g. invalidates dates like 2019-02-29. validator.isJSON(str); // Checks if the string is valid JSON (note: uses JSON.parse). validator.isLowercase(str); // Checks if the string is lowercase. validator.isMobilePhone(str, locale); // Checks if the string is a mobile phone number.